As an aromatherapist, I’m often asked whether essential oils are safe to use around pets - especially cats.

 The Actual Evidence

-According to a study published in the Journal of Veterinary Emergency and Critical Care, essential oils such as tea tree oil (Melaleuca alternifolia) have been reported to cause toxicity in cats when applied in high concentrations directly to the skin or when ingested .
-However, this risk is significantly reduced with proper dilution and use.
+According to research published in the Journal of Veterinary Emergency and Critical Care, essential oils such as tea tree oil (Melaleuca alternifolia) have been associated with toxicity in cats, particularly when applied directly to the skin, ingested, or used in high concentrations.
+In these cases, adverse effects can be serious.
+While dilution and mindful use may reduce risk, avoidance of certain oils and careful control of exposure remains the safest approach.

 Evidence: